learndatalab/learndatalab.github.io/_pages/openings.md

 #### Current open positions

 - Graph machine learning and representation learning
-- LLM steering via neuron-level analysis
+- Mechanistic interpretability for LLMs and LLM steering with memories
 - Multimodal knowledge graph construction and reasoning
 <!-- ML models for time-series data for domain adaptation and generalization
 -->